 How to Find a Job in Cambodia

-In terms of finding a job in Cambodia, you have two options – apply online or directly at a school once you’re in the country.
+In terms of finding a teaching job in Cambodia, you have two options – apply online or directly at a school once you’re in the country.
 You can purchase your Ordinary Visa (Type E) at the airport without a work permit.

 Apply for a Job in Cambodia in Person

-Here are the ideal steps to take if you’re going to get a job at an English institute or private school in Cambodia:
+Here are the ideal steps to take if you’re going to get a teaching job at an English institute or private school in Cambodia:

 - Decide which city you want to base yourself in.
 You might want to visit a few before committing.
 Especially if you are after an international school job in Phnom Pehn, as it’s a busy city that isn’t for everyone.

 - Compile your CV, which should feature: